How to Winterize Your RV & the Best RV Accessories for the Job

-Winterizing your RV – whether it’s for a travel trailer, fifth wheel, or motorhome – can be a chore.
+Winterizing your RV – whether it’s for a travel trailer, fifth wheel or motorhome – can be a chore.
 But it’s necessary for prolonging the life of your camper and protecting your investment.
 In this post, we’ll cover how to winterize the plumbing in your RV.

 Pro Tip: Read your owner’s manual before you get started for model-specific RV winterizing instructions.
 Some newer models have built-in winterizing controls, so not all steps may apply to your RV.

-Winterizing your RV’s water system means removing as much liquid as possible from the pipes and adding RV anti-freeze to prevent any remaining water from becoming frozen.
+Winterizing your RV’s water system means removing as much liquid as possible from the pipes and adding RV anti-freeze to prevent any remaining water from freezing.
 It’s very important to take time to winterize the water system properly because any water remaining in the pipes can freeze and cause damage if the temperature falls below freezing.

 How to Winterize Your RV’s Plumbing